 Bridging Loans Northern Ireland

-Try to get a bridging loan, development finance or even business finance has been something of a lottery…Some firms say they will lend, some say they will and then change their mind and a few more have no idea where Northern Ireland even is.
+Try to get a bridging loan, development finance or commercial mortgages has been something of a lottery…Some firms say they will lend, some say they will and then change their mind and a few more have no idea where Northern Ireland even is.

 So what’s the problem with lending in Northern Ireland?